 Usually, once a homeowner insulates their water tank, they recoup their money within 12 months, even less if you have a large family that takes a lot of showers.
 Insulating your water heater doesn’t have to break the bank.
 It’s one of the easiest and most affordable ways to save energy and reduce your energy bills.
 For as little as $20, you can find water heater insulation blankets or pre-cut fiberglass jackets that are a cinch to install and improve the energy efficiency of your hot water tank and start realizing energy savings immediately.

 Do you know the R-value of your water heater?
 If not, touch the tank.
-If it’s warm when you touch it, then it needs more installation, and since installing this additional insulation can be an extremely doable DIY home improvement project that many homeowners could undertake, looking into this is worth it!
+If it’s warm when you touch it, then it needs more installation, and since installing this additional insulation can be an extremely doable do-it-yourself home improvement project that many homeowners could undertake, looking into water tank insulation is worth it!

 Before You Get Started